 Dan Brunner

+Professor of Christian history and formation at George Fox Evangelical Seminary,

+GreenFaith Fellow

-Professor of Christian history and formation at George Fox Evangelical Seminary, GreenFaith Fellow is in trouble, but the people who will suffer the most will be the poor.
+"More and more Christians are being called to a new aestheticism, a new simplicity of life," Brunner said.
+"The Earth is in trouble, but the people who will suffer the most will be the poor.
 Christians need to be on the front edge of this.
 Look at Jesus.
 Do we imagine him accumulating like we do in this country?
 Do we imagine his life as individualistic?
 He cared for the least of these, and all of those things are marching orders for the Christian community today.
 Evangelicals should be living life more simply.
 It will require more community and interdependence.
 We have all the reasons biblically for doing that.
 We have no choice but to simplify ourselves."